Historic U.S. 66

 Historic U.S. 66 West

-Looking west along U.S. 66/National Trails Highway five miles east of Essex, this area has seen little human development.
+Looking west along Historic U.S. 66 (National Trails Highway) five miles east of Essex, this area has seen little human development.
 Photo taken 03/14/09.

-The Roadrunner's Retreat is located along the south side of U.S. 66.
-The restaurant and gas station have been abandoned for years.
+The abandoned Roadrunner's Retreat is located along the south side of U.S. 66.
+The Roadrunner's Retreat used to feature a restaurant and gas station for travelers on U.S. 66.
+Nowadays, the site is no longer in use even through the marquee sign is a reminder of days past.
 Photo taken 03/14/09.

 The sun sets along U.S. 66 west near the Roadrunner's Retreat.
 Photo taken 03/14/09.

-After the intersection with Kelbaker Road, we see a terrific sunset along westbound U.S. 66/National Trails Highway.
+After the intersection with Kelbaker Road, we see a terrific sunset along westbound Historic U.S. 66 (National Trails Highway).
 Photo taken 11/11/08.

 Westbound U.S. 66 approaches the unincorporated community of Amboy as it crests over a hill in the Mojave Desert.
 Photo taken 04/01/07.

 Flat-topped Amboy Crater comes into view on the south side of U.S. 66 after passing by Amboy Road.
-This extinct volcano is 6,000 years old, 944 feet above sea level, and is responsible for the 27-square-mile lava field that surrounds the cinder cone.
+This extinct volcano is 6,000 years old, 944 feet, and is responsible for the 27-square-mile lava field that surrounds the cinder cone.
 Photos taken 04/01/07.

 This mileage sign along U.S. 66 west provides the distance to Ludlow (25 miles), Barstow (76 miles), and San Bernardino (147 miles).
 The camera flash made the letters look black, when they are normally white.
 Photo taken 04/01/07.